 Many of our downhill biking trails include man-made features.
 Each of these features includes a “gateway”, which is intended to allow users to ride around the feature.
 Please be sure to inspect each feature prior to use, and if you’re unsure how to properly use it, ask a qualified Grand Targhee Resort employee.

-Bikes are permitted on the Dreamcatcher Chair only.
-The Dreamcatcher Chair is NOT recommended for young children as the level of difficulty and length of the trails is considerably more difficult than the cross country trails.
-Lift attendants will load and unload bikes on a hook attached to the side of the chair.
-If you have any questions our concerns, please consult the on-duty attendant.
+Bikes are permitted on the Dreamcatcher and Shoshone Chair Lifts only.
+The Dreamcatcher Chair is NOT recommended for young children and beginner bike riders as the level of difficulty and length of the trails is considerably more challenging than the trails served by the Shoshone Lift and cross-country trails.
+Riders can self-load bikes onto bike carriers of each lift or lift attendants will load bikes on a hook attached to the side of the chair as a rider option on the Dreamcatcher Lift.
+If you have any questions or concerns about using the chair lifts, please consult the on-duty lift attendant.
 The chairlift may be subject to closure at any time due to mechanical or natural factors.
 Wind or lightning hold of the lift will dictate a minimum 30 minute closure.

 Our Mountain Patrol offers rescue service to any of our downhill trails during normal operating hours.
 Please alert the on-duty lift attendant in the case of an emergency.
 Emergency call boxes are located on or near many of our trails.
 Become familiar with their location, and remember to hold the button down until finished relating your location and the nature of your emergency.